ManimCommunity/manim/docs/source/installation/docker.rst

    to prevent the creation of output files not belonging to your user.

-Instead of using the "throwaway container" approach sketched above, you can also create a named container that you can modify to your liking.
+Instead of using the "throwaway container" approach outlined above, you can also create a named container that you can modify to your liking.
 First, run